 I had an incredible working experience as Artistic Director of Dark Horse, an Arts Council funded theatre company based at the Lawrence Batley Theatre in Huddersfield, touring nationally with new work and developing vocational training for actors with learning disabilities following the drama school model.
 I devised a rehearsal room method, the silent approach, which liberates all actors and offers a new way for learning disabled and non learning disabled actors to work together with parity.
 Plays I wrote, directed and toured nationally while there include HEAVEN LIVES IN HOLMFIRTH, COLONY, HARVEST, SNAKEBITE, HYPOTHERMIA and SING SOMETHING SIMPLE (2 versions, 2 tours) and I’m particularly proud of an episode of SHAMELESS, produced by Lawrence Till and written by Ian Kershaw, which featured 9 Dark Horse actors in uncompromising roles in front of an audience of 4 million people.

-As an independent producer I’ve enjoyed collaborating with venues and theatre company partners and I hope the Separate Doors project has been a helpful part of bigger conversations around diversity and the representation of learning disabled actors and characters in narrative work which reaches large audiences.
+As an independent producer I’ve enjoyed collaborating with RADA, venues and theatre company partners and I hope the Separate Doors project has been a helpful part of bigger conversations around diversity and the representation of learning disabled actors and characters in narrative work which reaches large audiences.
+I work across the UK mentoring and associate producing for various companies.

-Right now I’m writing the second draft of a novel, working on the next one, a stage adaptation and a fistful of TV and radio ideas.
+Right now I’m writing a second novel, a stage adaptation and a fistful of TV and radio ideas.

-I’ve never been creatively happier, diving fully back into the craft of writing, inventing stories for a living.
+I’ve never been creatively happier, harvesting life and ideas and inventing for a living.